On Saturday Middlesbrough will focus on their game against Preston North End at the Riverside.Read the full story ›

-Middlesbrough moved up to fourth in the Championship table after last night's win over Barnsley
+Middlesbrough are up to 13th in the table after beating Hull.

 Middlesbrough have made their first summer signing in former Sunderland midfielder Grant Leadbitter.

 The 26-year-old joins Tony Mowbray's side on a free transfer after his contract with Ipswich Town expired at the end of last season.
 He's now signed a three-year deal at the Riverside.

 Chester-le-Street born Leadbitter began his career with the Black Cats and made 123 appearances for the club before moving to Ipswich in September 2009.